An Exploration of Default Images in Text-to-Image Generation: Related Work

-Alongside these benchmarks, human‐centered studies bridge the gap between automatic scores and actual user experience.
-For instance, the Pick-a-Pic dataset gathered over half a million human preference annotations, enabling the training of PickScore, a model that predicts human rankings of generated images with superhuman accuracy, and suggesting a more reliable protocol for evaluating TTI outputs \cite{NEURIPS202373aacd8b}.
-Building on this, ImageReward constructed a preference‐based reward model from 137,000 expert comparisons and demonstrates that fine-tuning diffusion models against this reward function produces images that users consistently rate as higher quality \cite{xu2023imagerewardlearningevaluatinghuman}. \citeauthor{otani2023verifiablereproduciblehumanevaluation} highlight the pervasive lack of verifiable, reproducible human evaluation in TTI research and propose a standardized crowdsourced protocol \cite{otani2023verifiablereproduciblehumanevaluation}.
+Human‐centered studies bridge the gap between automatic scores and actual user experience.
+The Pick-a-Pic dataset includes over half a million human preference annotations, enabling the training of PickScore, a model predicting human rankings of generated images with superhuman accuracy, and suggesting a more reliable protocol for evaluating TTI outputs \cite{NEURIPS202373aacd8b}.
+Researchers extended this work with ImageReward, a preference‐based reward model from 137,000 expert comparisons.
+Fine-tuning diffusion models against this reward function produces images that users consistently rate as higher quality \cite{xu2023imagerewardlearningevaluatinghuman}. \citeauthor{otani2023verifiablereproduciblehumanevaluation} highlight the lack of verifiable, reproducible human evaluation in TTI research and propose a standardized, crowdsourced protocol \cite{otani2023verifiablereproduciblehumanevaluation}.
 Their results reveal that automatic metrics frequently diverge from human judgments, underscoring the need for rigorous user studies.
-In interactive settings, tools such as PromptCharm \cite{3613904.3642803} have been shown to help participants craft prompts that yield images better aligned with their intent, with users reporting increased satisfaction and perceived control over output quality, while multi-turn guidance systems, such as DialPrompt~\cite{2408.12910}, achieve significant gains in both image quality ratings and user‐centricity scores compared to baseline prompt‐engineering interfaces.
-Finally, exploratory work in art and design teacher education demonstrates how practitioners reflect on prompt strategies and generator behaviors, revealing both learning affordances and cognitive challenges when integrating TTI tools into creative pedagogy \cite{Ringvold}.
+In interactive settings, tools, such as PromptAid~\cite{mishra2025promptaidpromptexplorationperturbation} and PromptCharm~\cite{3613904.3642803}, helpedparticipants craft prompts yielding images better aligned with their intent, with users reporting increased satisfaction and perceived control over output quality.
+Multi-turn guidance systems, such as DialPrompt~\cite{2408.12910}, achieve significant gains in both image quality ratings and user‐centricity scores compared to baseline prompt‐engineering interfaces.
+Finally, exploratory work in teacher education demonstrates how practitioners reflect on prompt strategies and generator behaviors in art and design, revealing both learning affordances and cognitive challenges when integrating TTI tools into creative pedagogy~\cite{Ringvold}.

-Together, these experiments and user studies illustrate the complex interplay between objective metrics, human preference, and interaction design in assessing and improving text-to-image generation systems.
+Together, this prior work illustrates the complex interplay between objective metrics, human preference, and interaction design in assessing and improving TTI systems.